kubernetes/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 ## Access control

 It is critical for the Kubernetes cluster to correctly setup access control of Kubernetes Dashboard.
-See this [guide](https://github.com/kubernetes/dashboard/wiki/Access-control) for best practises.
+See this [guide](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/README.md) for details.

 It is highly recommended to use RBAC with minimal privileges needed for Dashboard to run.